rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

-    If the types of both operands are integer types, the shift left expression ``lhs << rhs`` evaluates to the value of the left operand ``lhs`` whose bits are shifted left by the number of positions speicifed by the right operand ``rhs``.
+    If the types of both operands are integer types, the shift left expression ``lhs << rhs`` evaluates to the value of the left operand ``lhs`` whose bits are shifted left by the number of positions specified by the right operand ``rhs``.
     Vacated bits are filled with zeros.
     The expression ``lhs << rhs`` evaluates to :math:`\mathrm{lhs} \times 2^{\mathrm{rhs}}`, cast to the type of the left operand.